Dance Research Fellowship

 The Jerome Robbins Dance Division is pleased to offer Research Fellowships to support scholars and practitioners engaged in graduate-level, post-doctoral, and independent research.
 This initiative is made possible through the generosity of the Dance Committee of the Jerome Robbins Dance Division.

-In honor of the centenary of Jerome Robbins in 2018, the focus of this fellowship cycle will be the Jerome Robbins papers (S) *MGZMD 130 and the Jerome Robbins personal papers (S) *MGZMD 182, as well as the many resources related to Robbins within the Library, such as the video and audio materials he donated.
-We are particularly interested in proposals that will uncover new aspects of Jerome Robbins’ legacy including, but not limited to, his photography, artwork and writing, as well as his overall contribution to dance.
+In honor of the centenary of Merce Cunningham in 2019, the focus of this fellowship cycle will be the Merce Cunningham Dance Foundation Records *MGZMD 196, the Merce Cunningham Dance Foundation Records Additions *MGZMD 351, and the Merce Cunningham Dance Company Choreographic Records *MGZMD 295, as well as the many resources related to Cunningham within the Library, such as the Division’s video and audio materials.
+We are particularly interested in proposals that will uncover new aspects of Merce Cunningham’s legacy including, but not limited to, his post-2000 choreography, contextualization of his cultural contribution, the artwork and writing in his archive, as well as his overall contribution to dance.

 Questions about the Dance Research Fellowships should be directed to the curatorial staff.
 Find more detailed information about the research resources of The New York Public Library.

-Eligibility: Only U.S. citizens, permanent residents and foreign nationals who have been resident in the United States for the three years as of January 31, 2017 may apply.
+Eligibility: Only US citizens, permanent residents and foreign nationals who are US residents for tax purposes may apply.

 Dance Research Fellowship important dates

 Application: A complete application consists of three parts: the application form, a project proposal (including an abbreviated CV) and a professional letter of recommendation.
-The project proposal is to include a general description or abstract of the research project, its title and format and the applicant's contact details.
+The project proposal is to include a general description or abstract of the research project, its title and format, and the applicant's contact details.
 Applicants should identify specific material(s) to be consulted during the desired dates of the fellowship period.
-Successful applications will also include an in-depth explanation of how collections existing only at the New York Public Library are essential to the progress and completion of the research project and will highlight the impact of their research on the legacy of Robbins.
+Successful applications will also include an in-depth explanation of how collections existing only at the New York Public Library are essential to the progress and completion of the research project, and will highlight the impact of their research on the legacy of Cunningham.
 The proposal and CV should be no longer than 5-pages in length.
-Proposals and letters of recommendation should be submitted under separate cover to email@example.com no later than April 15, 2017.